devsecops/bootcamp/Week-1/FAQ.md

 OWASP even includes a Ruby on Rails-specific listing of common pitfalls of Rails-based applications as the [Ruby on Rails Cheatsheet](https://www.owasp.org/index.php/Ruby_on_Rails_Cheatsheet)

 ## Q: Some precautions are obvious to security professionals, but not to an expected user.
 What approach would you reccommend when approaching InfoSec problems in the shoes of a typical user, rather than someone who has expertise in cybersecurity and making certain nothing is overlooked?
+Security is hard.
+There are known vulnerabilities, weaknesses and mistakes that need to be checked.
+And then there is the unknown.
+It takes years to get experience and truthfully there will always be creative ways to break something that you haven't anticipated.
+The best approach for users is to get the "easy" stuff right.
+Checking known issues and making sure they dont become low-hanging fruit for an attacker is always good practice.
+Also - there are a variety of tools that you can use to make things better.
+Getting basic knowledge about how to test your code and check for common problems goes a long way.

 ## Q: What is a common mistake programmers make in their applications that make their software insecure?